What is a Cicerone? A Beer Sommelier Explained

 By Shira Kogut on Jun.
 03, 2016

-Based on an article originally published on our sister site Just Wine on March 11, 2016, as Sommeliers of Another Kind.
+Based on an article originally published on our sister site Just Wine, Sommeliers of Another Kind.

-Rob got his start as a Cicerone when he was chosen from all the owners of CRAFT Beer Market (with four locations across Canada) to take the course.
-Little did he know that lucky lottery would change his life.
-It led him to become a member of the Cowtown Yeast Wranglers which eventually led him to become a Certified Beer Judge from the Beer Judging Certification Program.
-An amazing opportunity which has enabled him to travel all over Canada.
-According to Rob to be a great Cicerone you need: “A passion for beer and brewing, commitment, perseverance, openness to being taught, inquisitiveness, and not be afraid to work hard.”
+Rob Swiderski got his start as a Cicerone when he was chosen from all the owners of CRAFT Beer Market (with four locations across Canada) to take the course.
+Little did he know, that lucky lottery would change his life.
+It led him to become a member of the Cowtown Yeast Wranglers.
+This eventually led him to become a Certified Beer Judge from the Beer Judging Certification Program, an amazing opportunity which has enabled Rob to travel all over Canada.
+According to Rob, to be a great Cicerone you need: “A passion for beer and brewing, commitment, perseverance, openness to being taught, inquisitiveness, and not be afraid to work hard.”

 “A couple of things I always try to imprint on people when I talk about craft beer:

 - Don’t talk badly about a beer – it might not be right for you, but someone else might love it.